malaise/ada/README.txt

 This README file describes briefly the main directories of the Ada contrib.

-The software compiles with Ada 2012 (Gnat GPL 2014 and 2015) for Linux 32 and 64 bits.
+The software compiles with Ada 2012 (Gnat GPL 2014 to 2016) for Linux 32 and 64 bits.

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work